Skip to main content

 • Current Status: Answered by Ross Finnie on 22 June 2000

-To ask the Scottish Executive what action it is taking to help regain lost beef export markets.
+To ask the Scottish Executive what action is being taken by Quality Meat Scotland to help regain lost beef export markets.